aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 In this example, we use Debian 12.

-Your image need to have cloud-init installed in it for the network setup.
-It is recommended to start from the genericcloud image.
-Experiment with using the nocloud image then installing cloud-init have failed to work.
+It is recommended to start from the genericcloud image, as it contain cloud-init, which is used to setup the network when launching the VM.

 ```shell
 wget https://cloud.debian.org/images/cloud/bookworm/latest/debian-12-genericcloud-amd64.qcow2
 ```

-Only the network part of cloud-init needs to be enabled.
+Note: Experiment with using the nocloud image then installing cloud-init have failed to work.
+The CRN rely on the feature of cloud-init being enabled (it is per default), other cloud-init feature can be disabled.

 ### 4. Extract the root filesystem